laggron42/Laggrons-Dumb-Cogs/README.md

 ## Contributing

 If you want to contribute to my work, I suggest you to read the [contribution guide](https://github.com/retke/Laggrons-Dumb-Cogs/blob/master/.github/CONTRIBUTING.md) to get started, know the rules, what to do and not to do.
 Coding skills are not necessarly required, so feel free to check!

+You can also translate the cogs in your language with Crowdin!
+Create an account and check [the Laggron's Dumb cogs project here](https://crowdin.com/project/laggrons-dumb-cogs/)!

 ## Supporting